python-discord/summer-code-jam-2020/cuddly-chameleons/README.md

 - Tushavi
 - dash-ma

+## Important!
+This site have to be opened in Safari to work correctly.
+When using other browsers, you have to log in to see posts because of bug of DRF or DRF Simple JWT.
+Other browsers append slash to end of URL, but this require authentication at Django side (but it shouldn't).

 ## About our project
 Our project is simple blog/news site, that implement basic things, like creating, editing, deleting in frontend.